Antle History, Family Crest & Coats of Arms

 Early History of the Antle family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Antle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Antle research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Antle History in all our PDF Extended History products and printed products wherever possible.

 Antle Spelling Variations